StefanWallin/cookiefilter/README.md

 # Cookiefilter
 Cookie Filter uses a developer defined safelist of allowed cookies and their values to filter cookies that do not live up to the standard.
+I want to thank MittMedia DMU for allowing me to open source this piece of code.
+We are always looking for new developers ;).

+## Performance
+Measurment has shown that this filter adds less than 1ms per request.

+This library has been in production on sites with 5 million weekly pageviews for 2 years before being packaged as a gem and open sourced.

+*This gem package has not been tested in production.*

 ## Getting started
 Install the [cookiefilter](http://rubygems.org/StefanWallin/cookiefilter) gem;